-The CLE project has begun to develop demonstration sites in Atlantic Canada and to promote partnerships among health professions, other health-care providers, employers, regulators and governments.
+The CLE project has developed demonstration sites in Atlantic Canada and has promoted partnerships among health professions, other health-care providers, employers, regulators and governments.
 The project supports the definition of collaboration developed by Health Canada;

 "Collaborative patient-centred practice is designed to promote the active participation of each discipline in providing quality patient care.
 It enhances patient and family-centred goals and values, provides mechanisms for continuous communication among care givers, optimizes staff participation in clinical decision making (within and across disciplines), and fosters respect for the contributions of all disciplines."